FOOTBALL in New Jersey

 PRO FOOTBALL AT THE MEADOWLANDS

 In 1976, the Giants moved to the Meadowlands and christened their then-state-of- the-art arena Giants Stadium.
 In 1984, they were joined as co-tenants by the New York Jets.
-The Jets had tried and failed to convince New York City to renovate Shea Stadium, their home for two decades.
+The Jets had tried unsuccessfully to convince New York City to renovate Shea Stadium, their home for two decades.

 In 2001, the Giants hosted the high-powered Minnesota Vikings in the NFC Championship Game and shocked the experts by shutting them out 41–0.